CivComs/open311-GeoReport/api-methods.md

 open311.where.getList
 --

-Returns a list of geographic prefixes that may be used to query for incident reports using the 'open311.incidents.search' API method.
+Returns a list of geographic prefixes that may be used to query for incident reports using the 'open311.incidents.search' API method.  **NOT represented** in GeoReport v2

 **Method**